vdhamer/Photo-Club-Hub/.github/README.md

 ### The `Readme` Screen

-The `Readme` screen contains background information on the app and info on app usage.
+The built-in `Readme` screen contains background information on the app and its usage.
-It opens as a sheet via the Info (ⓘ) button in the toolbar of the `People`, `Clubs`, and `Maps` tabs.
+It is accessed via the Info (ⓘ) button on the `People`, `Clubs`, and `Maps` tabs.
+Don't confuse it with the more extensive README text on GitHub (which you are reading now).

 ![Readme Screen](images/Readme/Readme_EN_Light.jpg "Readme Screen")